Georgia Truck Accident Lawyer

 - Working with any other relevant experts or parties.

 We know what it takes to prove the liability of the at fault party and build a strong case.

 What Damages Are Recoverable?

 You deserve compensation for all of your losses; your recoverable damages should not be limited.
 However, because Georgia follows a contributory negligence system, your compensation amount can be reduced in proportion to your degree of fault.
 This is one of the reasons that it is critical to both understand the exact value of your damages and be ready to negotiate for it, as well as defenses to claims of your own liability.
-Our attorneys will work hard to prove that your injuries would not have been incurred but for the actions of the defendant.
+Our Georgia truck accident attorneys will work hard to prove that your injuries would not have been incurred but for the actions of the defendant.